 Street collections, house to house collections, collections on private premises, and static collecting boxes all come under the general heading of collections.
-There are a number of regulations, special permissions and good practice, which apply to all collections.
+There are a number of regulations (Primarily the Gambling Act 2005), special permissions and good practice, which apply to all collections.
 Collections can complement other fundraising activities, especially events, to maximise the income generated.
 For example, holding bucket collections or posting static collection boxes at events such as carnivals, sponsored walks, bike rides and concerts may encourage participants to give extra money.
+A minimum of 20% of the proceeds must go to the charity.